NeCA: 3D Coronary Artery Tree Reconstruction from Two 2D Projections via Neural Implicit Representation: Materials and Methods

 \subsection{Proposed Model}

-Our proposed model NeCA consists of five stages and allows end-to-end learning.
+Our proposed model NeCA consists of five stages and allows for end-to-end learning.
 First, we normalise the coordinate index in the image spatial field according to resolution.
-Then for each voxel point, we use a multiresolution hash encoder \cite{muller2022instant} to encode their normalised coordinates to obtain the corresponding multiresolution spatial feature vectors.
-These feature vectors are next sent to the residual MLP to predict the occupancy at that point position.
-The occupancy predictions of all the points construct the 3D coronary tree reconstruction results.
-After that, we simulate the x-ray forward projections from the 3D predicted reconstruction based on the projection geometry of the input.
+Then, for each voxel point, we use a multiresolution hash encoder \cite{muller2022instant} to encode their normalized coordinates to obtain the corresponding multiresolution spatial feature vectors.
+These feature vectors are next sent to the residual MLP to predict the occupancy at the position of that point.
+The occupancy predictions of all the points form the 3D coronary tree reconstruction results.
+After that, we simulate the X-ray forward projections from the 3D predicted reconstruction based on the projection geometry of the input.
 Finally, these simulated projections are learned iteratively against the input projections in a self-supervised way.
-The stages 2 to 5 of our proposed model are illustrated in Fig.~\ref{model}.
+Stages 2 to 5 of our proposed model are illustrated in Figure~\ref{model}.